katrjohn/TinyGreekNewsBERT/README.md

 ```

 #### Author
 This model has been released along side with the article XXX.
-To used this model please cite the following:
+To use this model please cite the following:
 ```
 @inproceedings{XXX,
 author = {XXX},